chaoss/augur/docs/source/deployment/server-deployment.rst

                 5005 (v6)                  ALLOW       Anywhere (v6)
                 5005/tcp (v6)              ALLOW       Anywhere (v6)
                 5005/udp (v6)              ALLOW       Anywhere (v6)
-11. In the Frontend block of ``augur.config.json``, set the server to be the domain you want the front end compiled for.
+11. In the Frontend block of ``augur.config.json``, set the server to be the domain you want the front end compiled.
 For example, we set ours to ``test.augurlabs.io``.

 .. code-block:: json